 Internship, Assessment, or Job Placement: Students will take part in situational assessments or internships.
 For those students with employment as a transition outcome, emphasis will be placed on transitioning those experiences into paid community employment.
 For students who have a focus on post-secondary education or vocational education, emphasis will be placed on providing the most hands-on experience in their fields of interest as possible prior to or in conjunction with entering into an educational program.
 Students will be encouraged to pursue at least part-time employment while in school if they and their team feel they can manage multiple responsibilities.
 Students will be paid minimum wage for work completed during situational assessments.

 Services are available statewide.
-Marrakech uses program sites to carry out skill and development and social activities in the following locations: Bridgeport, West Haven, New Haven, Waterbury, and Torrington.
+Marrakech uses program sites to carry out skill and development and social activities in the following locations: Bridgeport, West Haven, New Haven, Waterbury, and New Milford.

 Eligibility: To be eligible for services, individuals must be in high school and have special education services.
 Official referrals must come from the Board of Education responsible for providing the student's educational program.